Animated-Java/animated-java.github.io/src/routes/docs/[...3]the-blueprint-format/[...6]locators/+page.md

 ---
 title: Locators
-description: Locators are used to execute commands at a specific position / rotation relative to the Rig Instance.
+description: Locators are points in space that can be used to execute commands at specific positions / rotations relative to your Rig Instance.
 ---

 # { $frontmatter.title }

 { $frontmatter.description }

+Looking for how to interact with a Locator in-game?
+Check out [Interacting with Locators](/docs/rigs/locators).

 ## Creating a Locator